-Home » Appetizers & Snacks » Easy No Mayo Deviled Eggs
+Home » Appetizers & Snacks » How to Make Deviled Eggs Without Mayo

-No Mayo Deviled Eggs are made with healthy Greek yogurt in place of mayonnaise for a creamy filling that is a delicious twist on traditional deviled eggs.
+No-Mayo Deviled Eggs are deviled eggs with a healthy modern twist.
+They are made with healthy plain Greek yogurt in place of mayonnaise and a touch of mustard for a zesty, creamy filling that is even more delicious than traditional deviled eggs.

 • It’s an easy recipe that is a healthy appetizer or snack that requires only four ingredients!

 • Deviled eggs are so versatile.
-Change them up by adding different ingredients, see suggestions below.
+In addition to the classic ingredients, you can change them up by adding different ingredients, see suggestions below.

 The ingredients, Sea salt, mustard, greek yogurt and eggs on a board.